 If you've never been fascinated by dinosaurs at any point in your life, you never had a childhood.
 It's really that simple.
-That these monstrous (but not always), terrifying (just some of the time), unbelievable (except, y'know, they lived) creatures walked the Earth blew my young mind.
+That these monstrous (but not always), terrifying (just some of the time), unbelievable (except, y'know, they lived) creatures walked the Earth sometime (okay, a really long time) before I did blew my young mind.
 I can still picture the first dinosaur book I got, albeit in the state it was when I last saw it: held together with tape, its corners all beaten up, the occasional tear running through an illustration of a Hypsilophodon.
-I went on to own freaking loads of them, some for kids and others completely impenetrable for the eight-year-old me—but I still adored them, poring over the pages, drinking in the imagery, imagining what it'd be like to stand beside one of these incredible beasts for real.
+I went on to own freaking loads of them, some for kids and others completely impenetrable for the eight-year-old me – but I still adored them, poring over the pages, drinking in the imagery, imagining what it'd be like to stand beside one of these incredible beasts for real.

 Seriously, playing as a triceratops is way more fun than running around as a little LEGO person, at least in the short term.
-And TT is promising 20 playable dinosaurs across the game's two island settings of Islas Nublar and Sorna—including the T-Rex, which you can later take control of during that Jeep pursuit.
+And TT are promising 20 playable dinosaurs across the game's two island settings of Islas Nublar and Sorna – including the T-Rex, which you can later take control of during that jeep pursuit.
 There will be 100 playable human characters, too, drawn from all four movies.
-I also got to see one Lost World level, where the teenage gymnast Vanessa leads her adult companions across the rooftops of buildings overrun with raptors.
-It's surprisingly tense for a LEGO game, and I can easily imagine the series's youngest fans being shaken by its jump scares—even though the fiends in question are just toys, really.
+I also get to see one Lost World level, where the teenage gymnast Vanessa leads her adult companions across the rooftops of buildings overrun with raptors.
+It's surprisingly tense for a LEGO game, and I can well imagine the series' youngest fans being shaken by its jump scares – even though the fiends in question are just toys, really.

-I sat down with Tim Wileman, associate producer at Traveller's Tales, to learn a little more about the making of what might just become my favorite LEGO video game of all.
+I sat down with Tim Wileman, associate producer at Traveller's Tales, to learn a little more about the making of what might just become my favourite LEGO video game of all.
+(Come on now, Mike.
+Might?
+It already is.)

 'LEGO Jurassic World', gameplay trailer